Brown meagre

-The brown meagre or corb (Sciaena umbra) is a species of croaker found in, the eastern Atlantic, Mediterranean Sea and Black Sea occurring in shallow waters and sandy bottoms.
+The brown meagre or corb (Sciaena umbra) is a species of marine ray-finned fish belonging to the family Sciaenidae, the drums and croakers.
+This species found in, the eastern Atlantic, Mediterranean Sea and Black Sea occurring in shallow waters and sandy bottoms.
 It is harvested for human consumption, especially in the Mediterranean.

+Taxonomy

+The brown meagre was first formally described in 1758 by Carl Linnaeus in the 10th edition of the Systema Naturae.
+Linnaeus gave the type locality as Zadar in Croatia.
+In 1972 the International Commission for Zoological Nomenclature confirmed that this species was the type species of the genus Sciaena.
+The genus Sciaena is placed in the subfamily Sciaeninae by some authors but the 5th edition of Fishes of the World does not recognise subfamilies within the Sciaenidae which it places in the order Acanthuriformes.

 Etymology

 The specific name umbra is derived from the Latin for a shadow or phantom while the generic name is derived from the Greek skiaina or skion meaning a fish, or more specifically a red mullet.

 Distribution

 The brown meagre is found in the eastern Atlantic Ocean from the southern English Channel south to Senegal and Cape Verde, including the Canary Islands, records from West Africa south of Senegal are questionable.
-Also in the Mediterranean Sea, the Black Sea and Sea of Azov.
+Also in the Mediterranean Sea, (where IUCN classifies it as Vulnerable) the Black Sea and Sea of Azov.